 How Does the Cost of Egress Windows Compare to Other Window Types?

-Egress windows tend to be one of the most expensive windows you can add to your home.
+Egress windows are one of the most expensive windows you can add to your home.
 The higher price point stems from the labor-intensive installation process these home additions require.

-If your basement doesn’t need an emergency escape route or fresh air, you might want to consider a different window style for your home.
+If your basement doesn’t need an emergency escape route, you might want to consider a different window style for your home.
 See price ranges and use cases for the most common window types below:

 Is DIY Worth the Cost Savings of Installing Egress Windows?

 A safe and successful egress window installation requires careful planning and in-depth knowledge.
-For this reason, we strongly suggest hiring a professional contractor to install your egress window.
-Unless you’re an expert DIYer with skills in excavation, concrete cutting, foundation work, and window installation, this job is better left to the pros.
+For this reason, I strongly suggest hiring a professional contractor to install your egress window.
+Unless you’re an expert do-it-yourselfer with skills in excavation, concrete cutting, foundation work, and window installation, this job is better left to home improvement pros.
 A faulty installation could cause serious injury or long-lasting damage to your home.

 If you opt for a do-it-yourself egress window installation, take these safety precautions:

-1. Acquire a building permit to ensure your window meets regulatory requirements.
+1. Acquire a building permit to ensure your window meets building code requirements.

 2. Call the 811 digging hotline before excavating any part of your yard.
 This step can prevent you from hitting underground water, gas, or power lines.